 Applications submitted without prior pre-application discussions and that require significant amendments to make the development acceptable are likely to be refused.

-Any fee paid to the council is non-refundable and does not represent a legal contract with the council.
+Any fee paid to us is non-refundable and does not represent a legal contract with us.
 This advice is based on the available documentation submitted.
 If further documents and amended proposals are later provided in response to the concerns raised herein, this may incur an additional fee.

 Freedom of Information